monksedo/hw-wireframe/README.md

 ## About

-The purpose of this homework excersice is to create the first basic website layout with latest HTML symantic element such as header, nav, section, aside, and footer.
+The purpose of this homework excersice is to create the basic website wire frame layout with latest HTML symantic element such as header, nav, section, aside, and footer.

 ## Technology Used
 Key tech is HTML, CSS with Float, Margin, Display, and Position.